Generative Perception of Shape and Material from Differential Motion: Introduction

 \section{Introduction}

+A single image of an object is inherently ambiguous.
+The image can be mimicked by a planar surface with paint, for example, or a curved mirror under suitable lighting.
+There are many possibilities, and they arise from the intertwined roles of shape and material in image formation.
+We argue that vision systems should reason about shape and material jointly, and that they should embrace and model their ambiguities, so that additional cues like motion or touch can be triggered for disambiguation.
+This will help embodied AI systems deal with very practical problems, such as distinguishing a wet floor from a glossy one, or distinguishing a painted visual cliff from an actual cliff.

-Imagine moving a shiny textured object under natural lighting.
-Glossy highlights sweep across its surface, immediately revealing the object's texture and material properties.
-This subtle interplay of light, surface, and motion provides far more insight than a single static observation.
-Just as young children explore their environment by manipulating objects, computational vision systems can benefit from observing differential object motion---even just a few video frames.
-In this work, we investigate what can be learned about an object by watching it move, developing another mode of visual perception for physically embodied systems.
+Humans naturally resolve much of the uncertainty through motion.
+Imagine moving a shiny textured object under natural lighting: glossy highlights sweep across its surface, immediately revealing its material and geometric structure.
+This interplay of material, surface, and motion provides far more insight than a single static observation.
+Just as young children explore their environment by manipulating objects, computational vision systems can benefit from observing differential object motion---even across a few video frames.
+These observations motivate a perception framework that (\emph{i}) explicitly models shape-material ambiguity rather than collapsing to a single estimate, and (\emph{ii}) leverages object motion as a natural cue for reducing ambiguity when motion is available.